u3u/string-format-jsx/README.md

 ### Interpolation

-Built-in support for simple string templates, you can use any other string interpolation library.
+Built-in support for simple string templates interpolation, you can use any other string interpolation library.

 ```ts
 import { interpolation } from 'string-format-jsx';